Jrmelton/ISQA-3420/ThreeUseCases.md

 Trigger: Manager sends the request for all license and vulnerability information

 #Use Case 2:
-Title:
+Title: Add New Policy

-Primary Actor:
+Primary Actor: Manager

-Goal in Context:
+Goal in Context: Manager adds a new policy to the Policy Database.

-Stakeholders:
+Stakeholders: Manager, Developer

 Preconditions:
+  Policy Database is accessible.

-Main Success Scenario:
+Main Success Scenario: New policy is added into Policy Database.

-Failed End Conditions:
+Failed End Conditions: The policy is not successfully added into the Policy Database.

-Trigger:
+Trigger: Manager submits a new policy.

 #Use Case 3:
-Title:
+Title: Modify Policy

-Primary Actor:
+Primary Actor: Manager

-Goal in Context:
+Goal in Context: Manager modifies an existing policy within the Policy Database.

-Stakeholders:
+Stakeholders: Manager, Developer

 Preconditions:
+  The Policy Database is accessible.
+  The Policy Database contains the policy intended to be modified.

-Main Success Scenario:
+Main Success Scenario: The intended policy to be modified is modified successfully within the Policy Database.

-Failed End Conditions:
+Failed End Conditions: The policy s unsuccessfully modified.

-Trigger:
+Trigger: Manager submits a modified policy to be updated.